Program in Labor and Employment Law

 - The Distinguished Labor Leader Lecture

-Qualified students can serve on the editorial boards of the two publications produced by the Institute for Law and the Workplace: the Employee Rights and Employment Policy Journal and the Illinois Public Employee Relations Report.
+Qualified students can serve on the editorial boards of the two publications produced by the Martin H. Malin Institute for Law and the Workplace: the Employee Rights and Employment Policy Journal and the Illinois Public Employee Relations Report.

-For over a decade, the institute and the law firm Jackson Lewis have co-sponsored the Louis Jackson Memorial National Student Writing Competition in Employment and Labor Law, awarding one $3,000 prize and two $1,000 prizes for papers on workplace law, which are then published on the institute's website.
+For over a decade, the institute and the law firm Jackson Lewis have co-sponsored the Louis Jackson Memorial National Student Writing Competition in Employment and Labor Law, awarding one $3,000 prize and two $1,000 prizes for papers on workplace law.

 Chicago-Kent has a strong network of alumni who practice in all areas of law governing the workplace.
 Every interested student in the Program in Labor and Employment Law is matched with an alumni mentor who works in the student's area of interest.